wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## View Traces Offline

-Wavefront automatically performs [intelligent sampling](trace_data_sampling.html#wavefront-intelligent-sampling) to reduce the volume of ingested traces.
-Therefore, after some time, you don't see some of your old traces due to intelligent sampling.
-Now, you can import trace data, save it, and view them later on when troubleshooting using spans.
+You can export traces from Wavefront and save them locally as JSON files and view them later using the **Offline Traces**.

-1. Import the Traces:
+1. Export Traces:
-    1. Import the traces via the [Tracing Browser](#traicng-browser) and save the JSON file.
+    - Export the traces via the [Tracing Browser](#traicng-browser) and save the JSON file.
-    1. Import traces via the API and save the response as a JSON file.
+    - Export traces via the API and save the response as a JSON file.
       - Use the Wavefront Swagger UI.
 See [API Documentation (Wavefront Instance)](wavefront_api.html#api-documentation-wavefront-instance) for details on navigating to the Wavefront Swagger UI.
         <br/>Example:
         ![UI image showing where the API is on the Wavefront Swagger UI.](images/tracing_import_tracing_swagger_UI.png)